mediamonks/pota/support/twig-server/README.md

 ### Template ID

-It expects the component filename and folder name to be the same.

-The templateId `atoms/button` will be resolved to `/templates/atoms/button/button.twig`.
+If `flattenPath` is set to `false` (default), it expects the component filename and folder name to be the same, so the templateId `atoms/button` will be resolved to `/templates/atoms/button/button.html.twig`.
+Otherwise it will resolve to `/templates/atoms/button.html.twig`.

 This server supports three methods of getting the template id.
 In all examples `component-templates` is the `mountPath` option.